The Day We Lost Earth

 There were two weeks left until the invaders arrived.
 The entire planet was in a state of panic.
 Governments toppled.
 Anarchy reigned.
 Plans were formed.
 The Chinese armada on the far side of the moon mobilized as the American fleet mobilized on the near side of the moon.
 Japan recalled their small fleet from an insurrection at their Venusian mining colony.
 The European Union taskforce abandoned their job of patrolling near-Earth space and joined the American fleet.

-My unit sent mobilization orders within moment of the destruction of the Ceres delegation.
+My unit sent mobilization orders within moments of the destruction of the Ceres delegation.
 I left my wife and four children at the resort, pausing only long enough for a tender embrace from my wife.
 I remember uttering reassuring words as I stroked the side of her face with the back of my hand.
 Arrogant words.
 Ultimately, they were foolish words.

 across the lake surface —